allure-framework/allure-python/allure-robotframework/README.md

 $ pabot --listener allure_robotframework ./my_robot_test
 ```

-Advanced listener settings:
+The advanced listener settings:

   - ALLURE_MAX_STEP_MESSAGE_COUNT=5.
-If robotframework step contains less
+If a robotframework step contains less
-    messages than specified in this setting, each message is shown as a substep.
+    messages than has been specified by this setting, each message is shown as a substep.
     This reduces the number of attachments in large projects.
 The default value
     is zero - all messages are displayed as attachments.